-5.3 Equality, Diversity and Human Rights Consideration has been given to the impact on equality, diversity and human rights and the Equality Impact Assessment toolkit has been reviewed.
+5.3 Equality, Diversity and Human Rights

+Consideration has been given to the impact on equality, diversity and human rights and the Equality Impact Assessment toolkit has been reviewed.
 The consultation provided an opportunity for residents and tenants to raise any concerns, and the consultation response from the Students' Union did suggest a potential positive impact on student properties.
+The removal of letting boards would improve the appearance of the area and improve community cohesion.
 Otherwise it was concluded that there are no direct impacts to be assessed.